 Instilling kindness from a young age and exposing children to its impact is as important now as it ever has been.
-The government provide opportunities for children to participate in and contribute to their local community as part of a holistic education (through SMSC and PSHE).
-ShareTheMiracle is a great way for children to engage and experience the amazing effects of both kindness and community – there are many ways which schools can get involved.
+The government provide opportunities for children to participate in and contribute to their local community development as part of a holistic education (through SMSC and PSHE).
+ShareTheMiracle is a great way for children to engage in active citizenship and personal development whilst also experiencing the amazing effects of both kindness and community development – there are many ways which schools can get involved.

 How can I get involved?

 Some schools may already have a relationship with a community group such as a care home or a hospital.
-ShareTheMiracle provides an opportunity to build on these relationships or to start something new (your local council or voluntary group are good resources for ideas if you get stuck).
+ShareTheMiracle provides an opportunity to build on these relationships or to start something new.
+Other examples may include local night shelters, well care groups or food banks (your local council or voluntary group are good resources for ideas if you get stuck).
 Allowing the children to collaborate and decide who to focus on is a great way to get them engaged early on.